amijen/Amine_Coffee_Shop/README.md

 <img width="1286" height="682" alt="image" src="https://github.com/user-attachments/assets/b56449d4-525f-4efc-86b7-ac618b2fcfad" />

 🤖 Chatbot Reasoning
-In this project, we have ... parts:
+In this project, we have 6 steps:
 1. **User input:** here the client ask for something.
 2. **Guard Agent** It acts as a defense.
 It checks whether the question asked by the customer is relevant to the coffee shop or not.
 If it is an unsafe question, it blocks it and asks for a new question.
 3. **Input Classifier Agent:** This agent classify the needed agent to answer for user's qurstion into one of three categories: order agent, recommendation agent, or details agent.
+This step is developed using chain-of-thought (CoT).
 4. **Order Agent**: This agent is responsible for taking client's order.
 5. **Details Agent (RAG System)**: Powered by a Retrieval-Augmented Generation (RAG) system, the Details Agent answers specific customer questions about the coffee shop, including product components, prices...
 It retrieves information from vector databases using Pinecone environment.
+6. **Recommendation Agent:** Using market basket recommendation engine technique, this agent helps the customer with its order.
+It can recommend him a new product or what to take with an ordered one.